mcwic/outreachprogramhowto/index.Rmd

 ## Week 3 - More Scratch and an Introduction to Cryptology
 Total Time: 60 minutes

-This week will involve students designing and beginning to execute a big (2 session/2 week long) project in Scratch.
+This week will involve students designing and beginning to execute a big project in Scratch.

 We will also introduce students to the Pigpen Cipher and the concept of encoding and decoding messages.[[]]]]]]]]]]]]]]]]]]]]]]]]]] and exposure to the Pigpen Cipher